ipa320/curt_mini/curt_mini/doc/electronics.rst

 The battery input connector is of XT90 type and located in the front left inside the robot.
 The battery input is fused with a Z-Amp resettable fuse.

+******
+Switch
+******

+The power switch is located on the left back side of the robot.
+The latching pushbutton switches the battery connection to the motors and electronics via a relay.
+The PC turns on automatically as soon as it is supplied with power.

 ********
 Voltages
 ********